SquadcastHub/sq-squadcast-migrator/docs/guide/README.md

 2. Then create the transformer:
    - Use the client to fetch data
-   - Map source models to Squadcast models
+    - Map source models to SolarWinds Incident Response models
    - Handle resource dependencies

 ## Best Practices